Armidon1/Obsidian-University/University/Magistrale/Artificial Inteligence/2- AI search.md

 4. **Space Complexity:** How much memory does it require (number of stored nodes)?

-Typical parameters3:
+Typical parameters:

-- $b$: branching factor.
+- $b$: branching factor or number of successors of a node that need to be considered.

-- $d$: depth of the shallowest solution.
+- $d$: depth of the shallowest solution or number of actions inDepth an optimal solution.

-- $m$: maximum length of any path in the state space.
+- $m$: maximum length of any path in the state space or the maximum number of actions in any path.

 ---